fardog/anton/README.md

 sensor values, update firmware, change configuration, and reboot or reset the sensor.

+**Note:** earlier versions of Anton submitted values to InfluxDB as floats; this has been corrected to use integer values.
+Updating will require you to either use a new database or rewrite your existing one.

 ## Acknowledgements

 This was very quick to implement due to